mohanmca/MohanLearningGround/src/main/md/Mind/atomic_habits.md

   * Everyday 5:55PM, I would double check the office todo
 * Habit Stacking - Diderot Effect
   * One spending leads to another, one purchase leads to another, One habit can be stacked with another
-  * Right after brushing my teeth, I would weigh my wait, and do 10 push ups at the hall.
+  * Right after brushing my teeth, I would weigh my weight, and do 10 push ups at the hall.

 # To find a bad Habit
 * List all your habits